ni/measurement-plugin-labview/Source/Example Measurements/Keysight 34401A DMM Measurement/README.md

   when running measurements from TestStand, without using NI gRPC Device Server
 - Demonstrates how to cancel a running measurement by calling the instrument driver's `Device Clear` VI to halt the measurement in progress
-- Demonstrates how to use a LabVIEW UI that has external dependencies.
+- Demonstrates how to use a LabVIEW UI that has external dependencies (dependencies not available in the LabVIEW runtime)

 ### Required Driver Software